inet-framework/inet/showcases/ethernet/vlan/doc/index.rst

 ..
 For traffic, host1 in the upper VLAN broadcasts UDP packets to host4 in the same VLAN.
 Similarly, host4 in the lower VLAN send packets to hostX.

 A UDP application in host1 and host4 generate packets, which are broadcast to the entire LAN (to address 10.0.0.7).
-However, the switches only deliver packets in the same VLAN they originate from (host1 to host2 and host3, host4 to host5 and host6).
+However, the switches are configured to only deliver packets in the same VLAN they originate from (host1 to host2 and host3, host4 to host5 and host6).

 .. **TODO** each is a different subnet -> how about they weren't ? can they have the same address ?